 Note: The IOMs of a vSIM system do not need their own license keys; they inherit the license state of the system, as determined by the CPMs.
 The IOMs reboot immediately if no CPM has a valid license.

 4.3 Checking the license status

-After the vSIM is operational, you can check the license status of the system.
-At the prompt, type the following:
+After the vSIM is operational, use the following command to check the license status of the system.